 We are exposed to foreign exchange rate risks in the normal course of business and use derivative financial instruments to partially offset this exposure.
 We do not use derivative financial instruments for speculative or trading purposes.
 Foreign exchange contracts are carried at fair value in other current assets, other assets, accrued liabilities, or other long-term liabilities, as appropriate, on the consolidated balance sheets.
+The cash flows associated with such foreign exchange contracts, or derivative financial instruments, are classified as cash flows from operating activities in the consolidated statements of cash flows, which is the same category as the hedged transaction.

 We use foreign exchange forward contracts to manage foreign currency risks related to monetary assets and liabilities denominated in currencies other than the U.S. dollar.
 These derivative financial instruments have terms of one month or less and are not designated as hedging instruments.
-Changes in fair value of these derivatives are recognized in other (expense) income, net, along with the re-measurement gain or loss on the foreign currency denominated assets or liabilities.
-As of December 31, 2023, we had foreign exchange forward contracts in place to hedge exposures to monetary assets and liabilities denominated in the euro, Japanese yen, Australian dollar, Canadian dollar, Singapore dollar, Chinese Yuan Renminbi, and British pound.
-As of December 31, 2023 and January 1, 2023, the total notional amounts of outstanding forward contracts in place for these foreign currency purchases were \$926 million and \$485 million, respectively.
-In July 2023, we entered into forward contracts for a total notional amount of €432 million to hedge the foreign currency exposure for the fine imposed by the European Commission on July 12, 2023.
+Changes in fair value of these derivatives are recognized in other expense, net, along with the re-measurement gain or loss on the foreign currency denominated assets or liabilities.
+As of December 29, 2024, we had foreign exchange forward contracts in place to hedge exposures in the euro, Japanese yen, Australian dollar, Canadian dollar, Singapore dollar, Chinese Yuan Renminbi, and British pound.
+As of December 29, 2024 and December 31, 2023, the total notional amounts of outstanding forward contracts in place for these foreign currency purchases were \$477 million and \$926 million, respectively.
+In September 2024, as a result of the European Commission withdrawing its previously imposed fine, the related forward contracts we previously entered into for a total notional amount of €432 million were terminated.

-We also use foreign currency forward contracts to hedge portions of our foreign currency exposure associated with forecasted revenue transactions.
+We use foreign currency forward contracts to hedge portions of our foreign currency exposure associated with forecasted revenue transactions.
 These derivative financial instruments have terms up to 24 months and are designated as cash flow hedges.
-Changes in fair value of our cash flow hedges are recorded as a component of accumulated other comprehensive income and are reclassified to revenue in the same period the underlying hedged transactions are recorded.
+Changes in fair value are recorded as a component of accumulated other comprehensive income (loss) and are reclassified to revenue in the same period the underlying hedged transactions are recorded.
 We regularly review the effectiveness of our cash flow hedges and consider them to be ineffective if it becomes probable that the forecasted transactions will not occur in the identified period.
-Changes in fair value of the ineffective portions of our cash flow hedges, if any, are recognized in other (expense) income, net.
-As of December 31, 2023, we had foreign currency forward contracts in place to hedge exposures associated with forecasted revenue transactions denominated in the euro, Japanese yen, Australian dollar, Canadian dollar, and Chinese Yuan Renminbi.
-As of December 31, 2023 and January 1, 2023, the total notional amounts of outstanding cash flow hedge contracts in place for these foreign currency purchases were \$628 million and \$425 million, respectively.
-We reclassified \$18 million, \$53 million, and \$10 million to revenue in 2023, 2022, and 2021, respectively.
-As of December 31, 2023, the fair value of the foreign currency forward contracts recorded in total assets and total liabilities was \$5 million and \$9 million, respectively.
-As of January 1, 2023, the fair value of foreign currency forward contracts recorded in total assets and total liabilities was \$8 million, and \$6 million, respectively.
+Changes in fair value of the ineffective portions of our cash flow hedges, if any, are recognized in other expense, net.
+As of December 29, 2024, we had foreign currency forward contracts in place to hedge exposures associated with forecasted revenue transactions denominated in the euro, Japanese yen, Australian dollar, Canadian dollar, and Chinese Yuan Renminbi.
+As of December 29, 2024 and December 31, 2023, the total notional amounts of outstanding cash flow hedge contracts in place for these foreign currency purchases were \$621 million and \$628 million, respectively.
+We reclassified \$15 million, \$18 million, and \$53 million to revenue in 2024, 2023, and 2022, respectively.
+As of December 29, 2024, the fair value of foreign currency forward contracts was \$27 million, recorded in total assets.
+As of December 31, 2023, the fair value of foreign currency forward contracts recorded in total assets and total liabilities was \$5 million and \$9 million, respectively.
+Estimated gains reported in accumulated other comprehensive income (loss) expected to be reclassified into earnings within the next 12 months are \$27 million as of December 29, 2024.